Justin-Shan12345/Medicare-Data-Analytic-Project---SQL-Tableau/README.md

 - Some providers bill under both an individual NPI and an organizational NPI.
 In this case, users cannot determine a provider’s actual total because there is no way to identify the individual’s portion when billed under their organization.
-- For the reasons above, the data do not represent a healthcare provider's entire practice, and omit providers who are institution-affiliated.
+- For the limitations listed above, the data do not represent a healthcare provider's entire practice.